Skip to content

 FireFly Controller

-The hardware consists of a custom PCB with RJ45 inputs that connect to FireFly clients, an Ethernet controller, OLED display, front panel selection button, and outputs.
+The hardware consists of a custom PCB with RJ45 inputs that connect to FireFly Clients, an Ethernet network controller to communicate with other devices on your network, an OLED display, front panel selection button, and output ports.
 An ESP32 is the core computing module.
-In a typical home, one FireFly Controller should be used per floor; in a small home a single controller may suffice.

 • ✅ You still have local control of all circuits when your home automation is offline